 I’ve been using this large 51cm cordless Cobra mower for the past couple of weeks and it’s a beast in every respect.
 The MX51S80V is equipped with an 80-volt brushless motor and it runs on two 40v 5Ah Li-ion batteries that just seem to last forever.
 In fact, after its first complete mow of my 200m² lawn, both batteries still showed full power with all eight LEDs still on.
-That has never happened with any other cordless mower I’ve ever tested, so it’s testament to the amazing leaps and bounds that battery manufacturers have made in recent years – specifically Samsung in this case – and a tip of the hat to Cobra’s tech bods for including two such powerful and long-lasting whoppers (90 minutes, according to Cobra).
+That has never happened with any other cordless mower I’ve ever tested, so it’s testament to the amazing leaps and bounds that battery manufacturers have made in recent years – specifically Samsung in this case – and a tip of the hat to Cobra’s tech bods for including two such powerful and long-lasting whoppers (up to 92 minutes on a full charge).

-Like its petrol-based stablemate – Cobra MX534SPH – with which it seems to share a very similar cutting deck, the grass collection on this mower is exceptional.
+Like its petrol-based stablemate, the Cobra MX534SPH, with which it seems to share a very similar cutting deck, the grass collection on this mower is exceptional.
 A fan-type mechanism attached to the blade helps fling grass cuttings towards the back of the large 60-litre grass collector so it fills up much more than most other mowers I’ve tested – and that means fewer trips to the compost bin.

 This mower has seven cutting heights (from 25-75mm) and comes with a mulching plug and a side chute.
 It also comes with both batteries and two fast chargers (about 60 minutes to charge from empty).
 The handlebar assembly is also worth a mention because it can be adjusted to a vast range of heights – from ultra tall to a profile that's low enough for even a gnome to comfortably use it.
 Granted, the propulsion lever is very springy so it’s a bit awkward to grip if you have weak hands but other than that minor niggle, I can’t think of a more efficient cordless model for large lawns up to and beyond 1,000m².
 Do check it out.